 - In an effort to protect the health and safety of our military troops, as well as that of members of The Maine Troop Greeters, troop greeting at Bangor International Airport has been stopped until further notice.
 We regret this change, but we are in unprecedented times that call for us all to take our social responsibility seriously.

 - The Grasshopper Shop is temporarily closed in compliance with the City of Bangor’s State of Emergency Regulations for all non-essential businesses to be closed.

 - The Refueler Pub is currently closed.

 - The Highlands Cafe is providing take-out only service.

-- The post-security Cafe is providing pre-packaged snack and bottled drinks only.
+- The post-security Cafe is providing pre-packaged snacks and bottled drinks only.